-The Service Coordinator will provide professional and confidential services, including integrated service coordination supports, provision of information/consultation and service navigation, as well as intake and referral for clients involved in the Coordinated Service Planning program.
+The FASD Coordinator will provide professional and confidential services to families of children/youth diagnosed or suspected with FASD, including integrated service coordination supports, provision of information/consultation and service navigation, as well as intake and referral for clients involved in the FASD program.
+Additionally, the FASD Coordinator will offer and plan sessions to build capacity for parents/caregivers and the community.

-The Service Coordinator will demonstrate an understanding of social, health, and educational inter-disciplinary services and coordination.
-The position will support Contact Brant's role as the Lead Service Coordination Agency through collaborative work with partner organizations and professionals.
+The FASD Coordinator will demonstrate an expert knowledge of Fetal Alcohol Spectrum Disorder (FASD) as well as an understanding of social, health, and educational inter-disciplinary services and coordination.
+The position will support Contact Brant's role as the Lead Service Coordination Agency, and specifically the mandate for the FASD strategy, through collaborative work with partner organizations and professionals.

-The Service Coordinator shall use a family centred approach; focus on each individual's strengths; effect the agency's stated values and service principles; and support cross-sectoral connections and planning around the unique needs of children, youth and families.
+The FASD Coordinator will use a family centred approach; focus on each individual's strengths; effect the agency's stated values and service principles; and support cross-sectoral connections and planning around the unique needs of children, youth and families.